johnshearing/deep_avatar/LightRAG/_0_interesting_queries.md

 The following is an example.
 **Paste the following query into the LightRAG server prompt box.**

-/mix [Only provide the name of the entity in the response.
+>/mix [Only provide the name of the entity in the response.
 Nothing else is required.]
 Please examine the Entity ID for all Entities in the following python list.
 Then please return only the Entities with a Rank of 0. [ "2023-04-02T06:06:17Z", "2023-04-22T23:01:27Z", "Alabama", "Albury", "Biological Compartments", "Cellular Health", "Circadian Biology", "Circadian Health", "Circadian Rhythm", "Cold Thermogenesis Protocol", "Cytochrome C Oxidase", "Delta Airlines", "Deuterium Depleted Water", "Dr Jack Kruse: Light, Melanin, POMC in Human Evolution & Disease", "Dr Jack Kruse: WATER, non-native EMFs & mitochondrial basis of disease | Regenerative Health Podcast", "Dr. Anthony Chafee", "Dr. Jack Kruse", "Dr. Max Gulhane", "Eureka Moment", "Farm Tour", "Health Optimization"]

 **The following is was the response produced**

-The only Entity from your provided list with a Rank of 0 is:
+>The only Entity from your provided list with a Rank of 0 is:

-Albury
+>
+>Albury
-This entity corresponds to the location in New South Wales where Dr. Max Gulhane is based.
+>This entity corresponds to the location in New South Wales where Dr. Max Gulhane is based.

+## Query 5

+### LightRAG can find Type, Description, Rank, and File Path in the knowledge graph.
+In the previous example we searched from Entity to Entity ID to Rank in order to find orphans.
+In the following example we go through Entity to Entity ID to Type in order to return categories.

+This only works in a mixed mode query.
+The query type is specified first: /mixed
+Special instructions about the output go in between brackets []
+Finally the query is written.

+The following is an example.
+**Paste the following query into the LightRAG server prompt box.**

+>/mix [Only provide the name of the entity in the response.
+Nothing else is required.]
+Please examine the Entity ID for all Entities in the following python list.
+Then please return only the Entities with a Type of Person. [ "2023-04-02T06:06:17Z", "2023-04-22T23:01:27Z", "Alabama", "Albury", "Biological Compartments", "Cellular Health", "Circadian Biology", "Circadian Health", "Circadian Rhythm", "Cold Thermogenesis Protocol", "Cytochrome C Oxidase", "Delta Airlines", "Deuterium Depleted Water", "Dr Jack Kruse: Light, Melanin, POMC in Human Evolution & Disease", "Dr Jack Kruse: WATER, non-native EMFs & mitochondrial basis of disease | Regenerative Health Podcast", "Dr. Anthony Chafee", "Dr. Jack Kruse", "Dr. Max Gulhane", "Eureka Moment", "Farm Tour", "Health Optimization"]

+**The following is was the response produced**

+>Dr. Anthony Chafee
+Dr. Jack Kruse
+Dr. Max Gulhane